Christian Homeschool Art Lesson Line

 Identify Different Types and Characteristics of Lines

 Read the descriptions and characteristics of lines, and make sure your children understand them.
 Have them look at the accompanying pictures and find lines in the pictures that match the descriptions.
+(Printables are available to members and as an instant download - see above.)

 Practice Drawing Different Types of Lines Using Different Artistic Media